-With their fourth release, Seven Hour Storm, Misner & Smith have created an album of vivid, poetic songwriting, filled with some of the finest harmony singing around.
+On their fourth release, Seven Hour Storm (2013), Misner & Smith created an album of vivid, poetic songwriting, filled with some of the finest harmony singing around.
 Working with producer Jeff Kazor (The Crooked Jades, Richard Buckner) and engineer Bruce Kaphan (David Byrne, REM, The Black Crowes) they have penned an album with lush, yet subtle arrangements, filling out an already rich sound that the duo is known for producing live.

 Seven Hour Storm has the same timeless quality as some of the classic albums in folk and rock, and while there are certainly stand out songs on the record, this is an album that begs to be listened to from start to finish.
 Each song is a story, a journey, a place, a time, an experience.
 There is nothing general in the songwriting, nothing vague.
 The imagery is sharp, and the lyrics plumb the depths of emotions with an ease and honesty that is personal and at the same time universal.
 But this isn’t an album of words only—it is filled with melodies and harmonies that at once sound familiar and new, matching the lyrics every step of the way.
 The voices lock in together, and without disappearing into each other, they soar with power.